 The trail could be challenging as it is in the Icelandic highlands, far away from any inhabited area.
 The weather is unpredictable, and the terrain changes.
 (Snow in the middle of the summer could happen).
-Knowing that the weather can fool the trekkers, and also hot food can’t be bought along the trail, preparation is key to safe travel in Iceland.
+Knowing that the weather can fool the trekkers and that hot food can’t be bought along the trail, preparation is key to safe travel in Iceland.

-The above mentioned two treks let us have an idea of what trekking is.
-They were both very different, which shows that two routes could be called a "trek" even though there is no similarity between them.
+The two treks mentioned above give us an idea of what trekking is.
+They were both very different, which shows that the two routes could be called a "trek" even though they are not similar.
 The only thing is that they couldn’t be finished in one day.

-- Length: from 2 days till anything (weeks, months)
+- Length: from 2 days to anything (weeks, months)

 - Equipment: Country and route-specific.
 A good pair of shoes and a backpack is where everything starts...

 Mountaineering is the most challenging activity out of the three.
-It’s a more technical variation of trekking (often routes, that are over 5000 meters above sea level), and you also need more equipment (inevitable to know how to use them).
+It’s a more technical variation of trekking (often routes over 5000 meters above sea level), and you also need more equipment (inevitable to know how to use them).

-The length can range from a few hours to multi-day expeditions, and it indicates travel on snow, and possibly glaciers or ice to reach a summit.
+The length can range from a few hours to multi-day expeditions, indicating travel on snow and possibly glaciers or ice to reach a summit.

-Most challenges come from the terrain’s characteristics: crevasses, avalanches, rockfall and glaciers.
-Also, the high altitude (over 4000m) and adverse weather conditions can add difficulty to a mountaineering trip.
+Most challenges come from the terrain’s characteristics: crevasses, avalanches, rockfalls and glaciers.
+Also, the high altitude (over 4000m) and adverse weather conditions can complicate a mountaineering trip.

 Personal preparation and developing skills are essential.
-It is considered are the mountaineers’ physical condition and acclimatization, technical skills, equipment, orientation, resourcefulness and decision- making skills.
-Mountaineering is always requiring teamwork, practised in groups to support each other is an essential part of the activity.
+It is considered the mountaineers’ physical condition and acclimatization, technical skills, equipment, orientation, resourcefulness and decision-making skills.
+Mountaineering always requires teamwork; practising in groups to support each other is essential to the activity.

-Trekking and hiking not necessarily need professional leader, but on a mountaineering trip with a certified mountain guide is essential due to the extreme risks what could happen.
+Trekking and hiking do not necessarily need a professional leader, but a mountaineering trip with a certified mountain guide is essential due to the extreme risks that could happen.
 An experienced guide can help to accomplish more challenging goals.
-They usually know the area very well, can handle the logistics of the trip and will be responsible for the group’s safety.
+They usually know the area very well, can handle the trip's logistics and will be responsible for the group’s safety.

 Timing is a crucial factor.
-The best time generally during spring, early- autumn and summer.
+The best time is generally during spring, early- autumn and summer.

-More stable weather conditions could be predicted that time of the year, and there is a bigger chance to avoid heavy snowfalls, freezing temperatures and strong winds.
+More stable weather conditions could be predicted at that time of the year, and there is a bigger chance of avoiding heavy snowfalls, freezing temperatures and strong winds.

-Winter mountaineering is possible, but it requires to be at an advanced stage in the mountaineering and need to specify equipment and complete technical training.
+Winter mountaineering is possible, but it requires to be at an advanced stage in mountaineering and needs specific equipment and complete technical training.
 The risk of avalanches is more significant during this time of the year.
-Previous experience is required for the mountaineering this time of the year.
+Previous experience is required for mountaineering at this time of the year.

 Types of equipment

-As it was mentioned before mountaineering is the most technical sport from the three.
-Mountaineers needs to know how to climb on ice with crampons and the usage of an ice axe.
-Also how to safely cross huge cracks on the ice.
+As was mentioned before, mountaineering is the most technical sport of the three.
+Mountaineers must know how to climb on ice with crampons and use an ice axe.
+Also, how to safely cross huge cracks on the ice.
 Survive snow storms or how to walk on glaciers.
 How to stop the fall with an ice axe after slipping.